MY UNFILTERED STORY

-seen the 2 boards below in other session?
+seen the 2 idea boards below in other session?

 that was my thing. an insight drawn from myself, both as a daughter and a mom.